 From ski slopes and evergreen forests to hoodoos and slot canyons, Utah seems limitless in its diversity.

 Why is Zion and Bryce the Ultimate Utah Road Trip Destination?

-First of all, Zion National Park offers some of the most majestic views of the southwest.
-Located at the edges of the Mojave Desert, Great Basin, and the Colorado Plateau giving it a unique look at all three geologies.
+First of all, Zion National Park offers some of the most majestic views of the southwest part of Utah.
+It’s located at the edges of the Mojave Desert, Great Basin, and the Colorado Plateau giving it a unique look at all three geologies.

-As you drive into the park and enter Zion Valley, it is almost overwhelming.
+As you drive into the park and enter Zion Valley, the views are almost overwhelming.
 The giant cliffs rising over the lush valley is almost too amazing to comprehend.

-And even though Bryce Canyon is just about 60 miles away, it is completely different.
+And even though Bryce Canyon is just about 60 miles away from Zion National Park, it is completely different.
 A little higher in elevation, erosion has carved a different masterpiece altogether.

-However you want to explore them, the National Parks have made them accessible.
+However you want to explore them, the National Parks have made these incredible natrual landscapes accessible.
 Drive, hike, or ride into these two treasures of the American Southwest.